Transport of patterns by Burge transpose: Introduction

 Recently, Gil and Weiner~\cite{GW} studied pattern avoidance on Fishburn permutations.
 The main purpose of this work is to initiate the development of a theory of transport of patterns from Fishburn permutations to ascent sequences, and vice versa, aiming towards a more general understanding of pattern avoidance.
 Instead of ascent sequences we use their modified version~\cite{BMCDK}.
 The main benefit is that permutations as well as modified ascent sequences are Cayley permutations, and they provide a natural setting for the transport of patterns.
 The necessary background on Cayley permutations and pattern avoidance is given in Section~\ref{Section_preliminaries}.

 In Section~\ref{Section_Burge_words} we introduce the Burge transpose of biwords.
 This operation provides a high-level description of a bijection $\psi$ between modified ascent sequences and Fishburn permutations originally given by Bousquet-Mélou~\etal~\cite{BMCDK}.
 In Section~\ref{Section_transport_theorem} we use the Burge transpose to define an equivalence relation on Cayley permutations and to equip its equivalence classes with a notion of pattern avoidance.
 The avoidance of a pattern on the quotient set is transported by Burge transposition to classical pattern avoidance on permutations, thus yielding a general result on the transport of patterns.
 This machinery can be specialized by suitably choosing representatives for the equivalence classes.
-The most striking example is a transport theorem for Fishburn permutations and modified ascent sequences, which we prove in Section~\ref{Section_transport_F_Modasc}: given a set of pattern avoiding Fishburn permutations, we describe an explicit construction for the basis of the corresponding set of modified ascent sequences.
+The most striking example is a transport theorem for Fishburn permutations and modified ascent sequences, which we prove in Section~\ref{Section_transport_F_Modasc}: \textit{Given a pattern $\sigma$ we describe an explicit construction of a set of patterns $B(\sigma)$ such that Fishburn permutations avoiding $\sigma$ are in one-to-one correspondence, via the Burge transpose, with modified ascent sequences avoiding all of the patterns in $B(\sigma)$.}

 In Section~\ref{Section_Examples}, the same construction will be extensively used to derive a number of structural and enumerative results that link pattern avoiding (modified) ascent sequences to the corresponding Fishburn permutations.
 Table~\ref{table_examples_transport} contains several examples that illustrate this approach.
 As a corollary of the same framework, we also obtain a transport theorem for restricted growth functions and permutations avoiding the vincular pattern $\dashpatt$.